 - Fully protect all “inventoried” roadless areas, as petitioned by the Governor of Virginia.
 Identify and fully protect all other remaining roadless tracts.
-There are 38,438 acres of roadless areas in the GWNF in Augusta County, including Little River, Crawford Mountain, Elliott Knob, Jerkemtight, Kelley Mountain, Ramsey’s Draft Addition and St. Mary’s Addition.
+There are 68,203 acres of roadless areas on the GWNF in Augusta County, including Little River, Crawford Mountain, Elliott Knob, Jerkemtight, Kelley Mountain, Ramsey’s Draft Addition and St. Mary’s Addition.

 - Emphasize backcountry recreation such as hiking, camping, bird-watching, horseback riding, mountain biking, hunting and fishing.
-There are two developed recreation sites in the GWNF in Rockingham County (Blue Hole and Hone Quarry), one area of special historic or other interest, including the Wild Oak National Recreation Trail, Mt.
+There are six developed recreation sites in the GWNF in Augusta County, including Sherando Lake and North River, eight areas of special historic or other interest, including the Wild Oak National Recreation Trail, Mt.
 Torry Furnace, the Confederate Breastworks and the Hite Hollow Rifle Range, and 221 miles of hiking and/or riding trails.
-Other recreational sites include: High Knob Lookout, Slate Lick Fields wildlife viewing area, Victim Ridge scenic rock formations and Hog Pen Lake.
-The Great Eastern Trail Corridor, a multi-use trail for hikers, cyclists and horses from New York to Florida, will also pass through the GWNF in Rockingham County.
+The Great Eastern Trail Corridor, a multi-use trail for hikers, cyclists and horses from New York to Florida, will also pass through the GWNF in Augusta County.

 - Fully protect all areas recommended by the Virginia Division of Natural Heritage for designation as Special Biological Areas.
-There are eight of these areas totaling 20,499 acres of special biological interest in the GWNF in Rockingham County include the Shenandoah Mountain Crest, Big Levels, Clayton Mill Spring, Elliott Knob, Loves Run Ponds, Maple Flats Sinkhole Ponds, Pines Chapel Ponds and Ruben’s Draft Shale Barren.
-Also of interest is the Little River Special Management Area and Little Laurel Research Natural Area.
+There are eight of these areas totaling 20,499 acres of special biological interest in the GWNF in Augusta County: part of Shenandoah Mountain Crest, Big Levels, Clayton Mill Spring, Elliott Knob, Loves Run Ponds, Maple Flats Sinkhole Ponds, Pines Chapel Ponds and Ruben’s Draft Shale Barren.
+Also of interest is the Little River Special Management Area.

 - Fully protect all rare, threatened and endangered species listed by the U.S. Fish and Wildlife Service and the Virginia Division of Natural Heritage.

 - Identify and recommend all areas that qualify for Wilderness Study Area and Wild and Scenic River designation.
 There are two wilderness areas in the GWNF in Augusta County, Ramsey’s Draft and St. Mary’s.
-Candidates for wilderness designation in the GWNF in Rockingham County include Beech Lick Knob and Skidmore Fork.
-Southern Massanutten Mountain is a proposed National Scenic Area.
+Candidates for wilderness designation in the GWNF in Augusta County include part of the Little River Roadless Area, Benson Run and additional acreage at Ramsey’s Draft.

 - Fully protect all areas identified in “Virginia’s Mountain Treasures: The Unprotected Wildlands of the George Washington National Forest.”
 These areas provide the last, best places for outstanding recreation in the backcountry, and intact habitat for migratory songbirds, black bear and other wildlife.
 Jerkemtight/Benson Run and the Little River Roadless Area are identified as Mountain Treasures on the GWNF in Augusta County.

-- Visit our GW National Forest Plan section for more information
+- More information from our GW National Forest Plan section

 Copyright © Shenandoah Valley Network 2013